 There is barely any night darkness during June and July; thousands flock to the north of Sweden to enjoy the Midnight Sun.
-Concerning to the daylight outdoor activities and open-air attractions, therefore, are recommended during the summer.
+Concerning daylight outdoor activities and open-air attractions, therefore, are recommended during the summer.
 During May and September, some of the activities and attractions in the countryside have more limited opening hours, but these months are still ideal for city breaks or self-drive tours.

 The cold weather sets in by October, and you'll need to keep bundled up heavily until long past April.
-Above the Arctic Circle, winter can be crisp and be invigorating with very low temperatures.
+Above the Arctic Circle, winter can be crisp and invigorating with low temperatures.
 In the south of the country, winter is mild, and February is the coldest month when the temperature in Stockholm averages around 26°F (-3°C).
 Gothenburg is a few degrees warmer.

 An interesting phenomenon in Sweden is the seasonal change in the length of day and night.
 In midwinter, darkness prevails.
 Those dark days and nights are a Nordic phenomenon called "The Polar Nights".
 December to March is the best time to visit Swedish Lapland.
 Here you will find a lot of snow, and the chance to view the famous sightings of the Northern Light.
-This also the time when the ICEHOTEL is open, and the many adventures like skiing, snowmobile and husky tours operate daily.
+It`s also the time when the ICEHOTEL is open, and the many adventures like skiing, snowmobile and husky tours operate daily.

-Although relatively few people live here, Norrland has the climate many people falsely associate with all of Sweden.
+Although relatively few people live here, Norrland has a climate many people falsely associate with all of Sweden.
 Winters here are long, cold and dry, with sub-zero temperatures lasting several months.
 There is also much more snow here.
 Summers may be short, but temperatures are often a comfortable 15 degrees, with occasional peaks of up to 30 degrees.

 See also: What to pack for visiting Sweden